OneBraveHero/OneBraveHero/README.md

 I am looking for a job as a junior web developer </br>
 🌱 I’m currently learning ![React](https://img.shields.io/badge/<LABEL>-React-<COLOR>?label=&color=D8D9CF&logo=React&labelColor=191825) !!</br>

-I currently work as a chemist in a petroleum company.
+I used to work as a chemist in a petroleum company.
 On my time off work I am studying to become a professional web developer.
 Right now I am seeking for oppourtunities to collaborate and work on exiting new projects 🔭!
 </br>
 ⚡Fun Facts:
 </br>